jjpopski/SRT-Documentation/antenna.rst

 =============== ======= ================= =============== ===================== ======================================================================
 **Total Power**   C,K   250,680,1200,2000 1-1000 ms          1                  continuum (analog)
 **XARCOS**        C,K   0.5,2.0,7.8,62.5  10s               2048                spectro-polarimeter
-**SARDARA**       C,K   420, 1500(1200*)  down to 5ms       1024 or 16384       spectro-polarimeter(*)
+**SARDARA**       C,K   420(300), 1500(1200*)  down to 5ms       1024 or 16384       spectro-polarimeter
-**SARDARA**        L    115,230,460,1500  down to 5ms       1024 or 16384       spectro-polarimeter(*)
+**SARDARA**        L    420(100* or 90*) ,1500(500*)  down to 5ms       1024 or 16384       spectro-polarimeter
 **DFB3**         L,C,K  256,512,1024      100 microsec      8192, pulsars: 2048 online pulsar folding + pulsar/transient search
 **ROACH1**      P,L,C,K         128             -             (varies)          baseband recorder + offline pulsar folding + pulsar/transient search
 **DBBC**        P,L,C,K         512             -                -              VLBI
 =============== ======= ================= =============== ===================== ======================================================================

-(1200*) the actual available bandwidth for SARDARA is 1200 MHz.

-(*) only total intensity is offered for observations in spectral line mode with SARDARA; for continuum observations, the spectro-polarimetric observing mode has been tested for C and K bands, but not for L-band.
+The actual  RF bandwidth  for SARDARA is 1200 MHz, for the 1500 MHz backend  configuration (K-Band, C-Band).
+Similarly, for the 420 MHz configuration the effective RF is 300 MHz with the K-Band and L-Band receiver.
+Instead, the L band receiver has only 500 MHz of RF bandwidth, but  when the Sardara 420 MHz configuration is needed, the actual  RF bandwidth for SARDARA is 100 or 90 MHz, accordingly to the selected receiver RF filter.

 Total Power